Rectal Bleeding. Common. Is It Hemorrhoids? Cancer?

 The Examination.
 The Treatment.

-If you live in a large metropolitan city such as Los Angeles, Beverly Hills or other areas, you should see a colorectal surgeon asap.
+If you live in a large metropolitan city such as Los Angeles, Beverly Hills or other areas, you should see a colorectal surgeon ASAP.
 Do not ignore rectal bleeding.
 It may come and go, but do not let this reassure you as to its real nature.
-Your surgeon will talk with you, examine you with a small anoscope or a slightly longer proctosigmoidoscope.
+Your surgeon will talk with you, and examine you with a small anoscope or a slightly longer proctosigmoidoscope.
 Both tests, when performed by a skilled proctologist, are painless and may yield answers.
 If you are young, your doctor may ask you to try some topical creams and return for a visit shortly after the treatment.
 If the bleeding continues, or if you are older, you will most likely be asked to have a colon evaluation, usually a colonoscopy.
 This is performed as an outpatient at a surgical center, under anesthesia.
 Your colon and rectal surgeon will examine your entire colon and remove any polyps that are found, or take biopsies as necessary.
-If you have hemorrhoids, or another benign condition, you will be offered several treatment options.
+If you have hemorrhoids or another benign condition, you will be offered several treatment options.
 If you have a malignancy, you will most likely be advised to undergo a laparoscopic or robotic removal of the affected portion of the colon or rectum.
 If found early, you should do just fine.
 This is why screening is so important.
-It may be life saving.
+It may be life-saving.

 Los Angeles Colon and Rectal Surgical Associates

-The surgeons at Los Angeles Colon and Rectal Surgical Associates are board certified and will help you through this frightening time.
+The surgeons at Los Angeles Colon and Rectal Surgical Associates are board-certified and will help you through this frightening time.
 You will have your questions answered and your symptoms diagnosed and treated.
 Your appointment is confidential.
 Call (310)273-2310.
 There is pre-appointment information and literature on the office website.